Vaishnavism: Tilaka

-Vaishnavas mark their foreheads with tilaka made up of Chandana, either as a daily ritual, or on special occasions.
+Vaishnavas mark their foreheads with tilaka made up of chandana (sandalwwood), either as a daily ritual, or on special occasions.
 The different Vaishnava sampradayas each have their own distinctive style of tilaka, which depicts the siddhanta of their particular lineage.
 The general tilaka pattern is of a parabolic shape resembling the letter U or two or more connected vertical lines on and another optional line on the nose resembling the letter Y, in which the two parallel lines represent the Lotus feet of Krishna and the bottom part on the nose represents the tulsi leaf.

 Initiation

 In tantric traditions of Vaishnavism, during the initiation (diksha) given by a guru under whom they are trained to understand Vaishnava practices, the initiates accept Vishnu as supreme.
 At the time of initiation, the disciple is traditionally given a specific mantra, which the disciple will repeat, either out loud or within the mind, as an act of worship to Vishnu or one of his avatars.
 The practice of repetitive prayer is known as japa.

 In the Gaudiya Vaishnava group, one who performs an act of worship with the name of Vishnu or Krishna can be considered a Vaishnava by practice, "Who chants the holy name of Krishna just once may be considered a Vaishnava."